danny-baker/deploy-beast-datascience-vm/README.md

 # Deploy a BEAST data science virtual machine on Azure, using Bicep
 This guide will help you customise and deploy (almost) any virtual machine from Microsoft Azure, preconfigured for data science applications, with a running Jupyter Hub server out-of-the-box.

-This is an example of deploying cloud infrastructure-as-code using a new domain specific language called Bicep.
-The [OS image](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/dsvm-ubuntu-intro) is Linux Ubuntu 18.04 and is specially setup with 150GB of goodies including native support for Python, R, Julia, SQL, C#, Java, Node.js, F#.
-If you don't know linux, don't worry: it autoruns a Jupyter Hub server giving you instant (secure HTTPS) access to Jhub from the browser of your local machine.
-Deploying in seconds, you will have access to beast VMs with up to 416 cores, 11000+ GB RAM, 32TB SSD disks, and 1500+ MBit/s internet speeds.
+This is an example of deploying cloud infrastructure-as-code using a new domain specific language called [Bicep](https://github.com/Azure/bicep).
+The [OS image](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/dsvm-ubuntu-intro) is Linux Ubuntu 18.04 and is specially setup for data science with 150GB of goodies including native support for Python, R, Julia, SQL, C#, Java, Node.js, F#.
+If you don't know linux, don't worry: it autoruns a Jupyter Hub server giving you instant (secure) access to Jhub from the browser of your local machine, running remotely on your VM.
+Deploying in seconds, you will have access to beast VMs with up to 416 cores, 11000+ GB RAM, 32TB SSD disks, and 1800+ MBit/s internet speeds.
 Pricing for VMs ranges from 1 cent to 120 $USD/hr and a free trial gets you $200 USD of credit for 30 days, with some important caveats.

 This is designed for one-off time-constrained tasks where you need a dedicated beefy VM to run for a few hours or days to get the job done.
 You can then export any data, and tear the whole resource down when you're finished.

-**Use case: when you need more hardware than your local machine or the notebook-as-a-service platforms like Google Colab can provide; When you want to say: "Just call me bad ass..."**
+**Use case: when you need more hardware than your local machine or the notebook-as-a-service platforms like Google Colab can provide; When you want to say "Just call me bad ass..."**

 ## Quickstart